aabbtree77/esp32-vpn/README.md

 - So we do connect A and B, but there is no 100% guarantee.
 [More like 50% - 80%](https://www.youtube.com/watch?v=bzL7Y1wYth8).
 The complexity is staggering.
 [EdgeVPN](https://github.com/mudler/edgevpn): 7.5 KLOC of Go plus [go-libp2p](https://github.com/libp2p/go-libp2p) which is another 67 KLOC of Go (!) that implement a fairly tricky hole punching p2p system. [wireguard-go](https://github.com/WireGuard/wireguard-go): 13 KLOC.
 All this effort just to give your hardware a proper/virtual IP address.

-- Wireguard can run on the ESP32, but EdgeVPN runs only on [big common OSes](https://github.com/mudler/edgevpn/releases/tag/v0.23.1).
+- Wireguard can run on the ESP32, but EdgeVPN runs only on Linux and [big desktop OSes](https://github.com/mudler/edgevpn/releases/tag/v0.23.1).
 The edgevpn executable on Linux is 34MB.
 In the logs of my runs I also see at least 2MB UDP buffer sizes requested for the UDP inside [QUIC](https://github.com/quic-go/quic-go/wiki/UDP-Buffer-Sizes).
 See [a complete list of protocols used by the libp2p](https://github.com/libp2p/specs).

-    It is unlikely that applications such as EdgeVPN will ever get ported to the ESP32 and similar tiny RAM IoT.
+Therefore, I doubt that porting EdgeVPN or similar p2p applications to the ESP32 could be reasonable.
 These devices are better paired with a Linux board.
 See [this LoRa for libp2p example](https://github.com/RTradeLtd/libp2p-lora-transport) which first connects the LoRa shield bridge to ATmega2560 and then uses the serial interface to bail out to Linux for the libp2p part.

+    What is lacking is the [Android port of EdgeVPN](https://github.com/mudler/edgevpn/issues/20). [awl?](https://github.com/anywherelan/awl)

 ## References